mstksg/inCode/copy/entries/advent-gol.md

 of the xy space has at least one point), but "sparse" in higher dimensions (a very small fraction of the higher-dimensional space actually has a point in it).
-So actually, instead of keeping our active points as a set of cosets, we can treat it as a map of `<x,y>` points to the higher-dim cosets that live "under them".
+So actually, instead of keeping our active points as a set of cosets, we can treat it as a map of `<x,y>` points to the higher-dimension slice cosets that live "under them".
 Instead of keeping one giant set as:

 ```
 {<1,2,1,1,3>, <3,1,1,1,4>, <1,2,0,0,5>, <4,2,3,4,4>, <3,1,2,2,2>}
 ```

-we could instead a map of sets:
+we could instead keep a map of sets:

 ```
 <1,2>: { <1,1,3>, <0,0,5> }